15-11-2017

 There is no need for a mock task manager, just use the regular instance, it has accessors to get hold of tasks if needed.
 Be sure to call reset() after each test that interacts with it.

-These Mock interfaces are fully documented in the reference docs.
+These Mock interfaces are fully documented in the reference docs

 Go back to the IoAbstraction page

-This site uses cookies to analyse traffic, and to record consent.
-We also embed Twitter, Youtube and Disqus content on some pages, these companies have their own privacy policies.
+We use cookies to analyse traffic and to personalise content.
+We also embed Twitter and Youtube on some pages, these companies have their own privacy policies.